-Entities within the Group conduct the majority of their transactions in their functional currency other than finance lease obligation balances which are maintained in Indian Rupees and amounts of cash held in GBP.
+Entities within the Group conduct the majority of their transactions in their functional currency other than amounts of cash held in GBP, SGD and INR.
 All other monetary assets and liabilities are denominated in functional currencies of the respective entities.
-The currency exposure on account of assets and liabilities which are denominated in a currency other than the functional currency of the entities of the Group as at 31 March 2019 and 31 March 2018 is as follows:
+The currency exposure on account of assets and liabilities which are denominated in a currency other than the functional currency of the entities of the Group as at 31 March 2020 and 31 March 2019 is as follows:

-Particulars Functional Foreign 31 March 2019 31 March 2018 currency currency (Amount in US\$) (Amount in US\$) Short term exposure- Cash and cash equivalents US\$ Great Britain Pound 17,537 74,015 Short term exposure- Cash and cash equivalents US\$ Singapore Dollar 10,758 1,088,624 Long term exposure- Long term debt US\$ Singapore Dollar - 790,699 Total exposure 28,296 1,953,338
+Particulars Functional Earaign gurrange 31 March 2020 31 March 2019 Farticulars currency Foreign currency (Amount in US\$) (Amount in US\$) Short term exposure- Cash and cash equivalents US\$ US\$ US\$ Great Britain Pound Singapore Dollar Indian Rupee 58,607 10,191 18,530 17,537 10,758 - Total exposure 87,328 28,295

-As at March 31, 2019, every 1% (increase)/decrease of the respective foreign currencies compared to the functional currency of the Group entities would impact profit before tax by approximately USD (282) and USD 282 respectively.
+As at March 31, 2020, every 1% (increase)/decrease of the respective foreign currencies compared to the functional currency of the Group entities would impact profit before tax by approximately US\$ (873) and US\$ 873 respectively.